Showing posts sorted by relevance for query July. Sort by date Show all posts

 I

 Common Milkweed is a native, perennial wildflower.
 It can grow up to five feet tall.
 It bears cream-colored, pink-tinged flowers, 1/2 inch wide, that form round clusters up to two inches wide.
 Each flower has five downward-pointing petals and a five-part pointed crown.
 It has large, toothless leaves that are four to six inches long and bleed a milky sap when torn.
 Within its range it can be found in a broad array of habitats from croplands to pastures, roadsides, ditches and old fields.
-It is surprisingly rare in prairies in the Midwest being found mostly in disturbed sites, due to its inability to compete with other vegetation.
-(July)
+It is surprisingly rare in prairies in the Midwest, being found mostly in disturbed sites due to its inability to compete with other vegetation.

 Michigan Lily (Lillium michiganense)